 Dancing with other men is not a socially acceptable practice, although nobody bats an eye when women dance together (at least, not disapprovingly).
 Hopefully this will change in the near future.

 As with many of the items on this list, homophobia is often a factor in this case.
 But more than that, fear of dancing in general is an expression of social inadequacy and discomfort with one’s body and social standing.

 Add to the mix close proximity to other men in an uninhibited display of self-expression, and you’ve got a powder keg of social anxiety that most men just aren’t comfortable with, even if they are being a little ridiculous about it.

-If a man and a woman wish to have sexual intercourse and protect themselves from sexually transmitted infections then of course condoms are the most effective contraceptive.
-But if a woman simply wishes not to get pregnant – perhaps in addition to condoms or instead of (if they are, for instance, married or in a long-term monogamous committed relationship) – they have many other options.
+If a man and a woman wish to have sexual intercourse and protect themselves from sexually transmitted diseases, then of course, condoms are the most effective contraceptive.
+But if a woman simply wishes not to get pregnant – perhaps in addition to condoms or in lieu of (if they are, for instance, married or in a long-term monogamous committed relationship) – they have many other options.